HenrySwanson/math-mondays/_posts/2018-11-12-ax-grothendieck.md

 One is that, despite there being no homomorphisms between $\FFx{p}$ and $\CC$, we were able to somehow transport a claim between the two.
 This was possible not by looking at the structure of $\CC$ and $\FFx{p}$ themselves, but by using the structure of their axiomatizations.
 The reduction to only finitely many axioms is an example of the [compactness theorem](https://en.wikipedia.org/wiki/Compactness_theorem), a very useful logical principle.

 The other is that we never actually made use of $\phi_d$!
-All we knew is that it was a first-order sentence, and that it was false in some model of $\FFx{p}$ for each $p$.
+All we knew is that it was a first-order sentence, and that it was true in some model of $\FFx{p}$ for each $p$.
 Generalizing this argument, we get the following principle:

 <div class="theorem-box">
 <div class="theorem-title">Robinson's Principle</div>